huydoan2/eventual_consistency/README.md

 3. Caching:
 a) Client Cache (write through):
-	i) The protocol uses client side caching to provide the two session gaurantees of read your own write and montonic reads. ii) The cache also reduces latency for every get operation. iii) Client cache manages its invalidation by querying a version number from the server.
-This ensures it does not return stale data after a stabilize
+	i) The protocol uses client side caching to provide the two session gaurantees of read your own write and montonic reads.
 b) Server cache:
 	i) Server side cache only stores Put operations that occur in between 2 stabilize calls ii) Server side caching reduces latency of total ordering in the stabilize call.